 how you look on stage.
 Winning begins with your paperwork and your

-preparation, and the decision as to whether you make it to the top, happens in
+presentation, the decision as to whether you make it to the top, happens in

 the interview.
 Every aspect of your preparation is important - how